-Field Description Log path Specify the path images. and name of the log file.
-Configuration option not available for Charon-SSP AL Severity n level of messages that should be reported.
-Legal values are debug , info , and fatal .
+Field Description Log path Specify the path and name of the log file.
+Configuration option not available for Charon-SSP AL images.
+Severity Set the minimum level of messages that should be reported.
+Legal values are debug , info , warning , error and fatal .
 The default is info .
-Output to Indicate the loca file. ation to which virtual machine logging information should be written.
-The default is Option Description file Write virtual machine logging information only to the file configured in Log path . console Write virtual machine logging information only to the virtual machine console. all Write virtual machine logging information to both the file configured in Log path and the virtual machine console.
-Rotation rotated when the per of old versions of the log files to be saved.
-The Charon-SSP log files are e virtual machine starts and, during operation, based on the number of lines g.
+Output to Indicate the location to which virtual machine logging information should be written.
+The default is file.
+Option Description file Write virtual machine logging information only to the file configured in Log path. console Write virtual machine logging information only to the virtual machine console. all Write virtual machine logging information to both the file configured in Log path and the virtual machine console.
+Rotation Select the number of old versions of the log files to be saved (default changed from 5 to 10 in SSP version 5.4.4).
+The Charon-SSP log files are rotated when the virtual machine starts and, during operation, based on the number of lines written to the log.
 Once the number of log lines reaches 800.000, the log is rotated.